Another speaker thread

 #75 Re: Another speaker thread

-If you can wait until all this mess is done with, I’d recommend a visit to Vic.simon wrote: ↑Mon Jan 11, 2021 1:39 pm So many variables here.
+simon wrote: Mon Jan 11, 2021 1:39 pm So many variables here.
 How good is the Behringer DSP compared to say MiniDSP or MiniDSP HD?
 How good are the Behringer amps compared to say various eBay class D "cheapies"?
 How important are the Daytons in the overall mix?
 No easy way of knowing.

 Which is I guess why I'm thinking I probably just need to buy some and have a play.